 Private student loans

 To apply for a private loan, your first step is to identify the lender you would like to apply for a loan through.
 Saint Martin's University does not have a preferred lender list, but we do offer a historical lenders list of frequently used lenders in the past.
-Please visit Student Financial Services in Old Main, room 230.
+Please visit the Office of Financial Aid in Old Main, Room 250.

-The FASTChoice site provides students with a resource to compare interest rates, fees, and other loan incentives between lenders.
-Please note: Student Financial Services will certify a private educational loan from any lender, regardless if their lender is featured on the FASTChoice site.
+The FastChoice website provides students with a tool to compare interest rates, fees, and other loan incentives between different lenders.
+Please note the Office of Financial Aid will certify a private educational loan from any lender, regardless of if their lender is featured on the FastChoice website.

 Student employment